open-source-at-illinois/open-source-illinois-web/README.md

 The backend is located in `./backend`.
 The backend maintains the connection to the database and serves it up to the frontend and to the user directly

 ### Running in Development
-All you need installed prior to running the commands below is node.js and `npm`. `npm` will do the work of installing the rest for you.
+All you need installed prior to running the commands below is node.js, which registers the command `npm`. `npm` will do the work of installing the rest for you.

 #### Environment variables